m4xshen/m4xshen.dev/src/content/blog/promote-open-source-project.md

 ### 2. Contribution guide

-If you want people to contribute to your project, you need to provide a contribution guide.
-It should include:
+If you want people to contribute to your project, you need to provide a contribution guide, which should include:

 - How to set up the development environment
 - The coding style of this project